zigzagjie/beautiful-jekyll/_posts/2018-02-21-Exploratory-Data-Analysis-Titanic-Project-Part-I.md

 tags: [Python]
 ---

-## Titanic Dataset is a classic Dataset for classfication problem in data science Competition platform: Kaggle.
-Through this project, I will walk through the entire data science pipeline, data collection, data manipulation, data wraggling, data visulization, data modeling and data evaluation.
+Titanic Dataset is a classic Dataset for classfication problem in data science Competition platform: Kaggle.
+You can reach this introductory competition [here!](https://www.kaggle.com/c/titanic) Through this project, I will walk through the entire data science pipeline, data collection, data manipulation, data wraggling, data visulization, data modeling and data evaluation.
 Machine learning techniques include logistic regression, SVM, decisioni trees, random forests and neural networks.

-## This is the first part of the whole project.
+This is the first part of the whole project.
 The codes is run on Python.

-### import important packages
+#### import important packages

 ```python